the five main Light effects made easy

 FIVE LIGHTING EFFECTS, DESCRIBED.

-We've uncovered five easy ways to describe how light behaves in a room.
-These five effect descriptions can be applied to any light fitting, and they form the core of the language we use to describe how light should behave in a room to craft the "right light".
+There are five simple ways to describe how light behaves in a room.
+These five “effect” descriptions can be applied to any light fitting, and they form the core of the language we use to describe how light should behave in a room to craft the "right light".

 Depending on what you want to achieve with your lighting, you make a choice of effect, which leads to the type of light you want to use, and then the fun begins - finding the right light fitting for your room.